vtjongar/vtjongar.github.io-tuff-recipes/README.md

 ## Features
 - Search bar
-- Lists of recipe names
+- Lists recipe names
-- List of recipe ingredients for each recipe
+- Lists ingredients for each recipe
 - Images of each recipe